 We designed this toolkit to be practical while helping the Field Educator assess for competency related to the professional and ethical use of technology in social work practice.
-Specifically, the toolkit addresses the Council of Social Work Education's (2015) Social Work Competency 1 - Demonstrate Ethical and Professional Behavior and the National Association of Social Worker's (2017) Technology Standard 4.02 - Training Social Workers about the Use of Technology in Social Work Practice.
+Specifically, the toolkit addresses the Council of Social Work Education's (2015) Social Work Competency 1 - Demonstrate Ethical and Professional Behavior, the National Association of Social Worker's (NASW; 2017b) Technology Standard 4.02 - Training Social Workers about the Use of Technology in Social Work Practice, and ethical standards from the most recent version of the NASW Code of Ethics (NASW, 2017a).
 We suggest using the following learning objectives (or component behaviors) in connection with the learning activities in this toolkit: